Token Approval Security: The Permission That Drains Wallets

 How can I limit the risk?

 Approve only what you need, revoke old approvals monthly, and read approval requests before signing.
-TxnGuide explains every approval in plain English before you confirm it.
+GuardianAI explains every approval in plain English before you confirm it.

 Read the approval before you sign it